We hear a lot about bosses and leaders, but what actually is the difference?

-- Focus on situations, examples of behaviour and facts, not the person.
+- Don’t single people out.
+Focus on situations, behaviour and facts – never an individual.
 If you want to give praise or criticise, it should always be work related.

 - Keep lines of communication open.
-Have regular staff meetings (We have CEO Wednesday the first Wednesday of every month here at Staff Squared where everybody gets to grill the boss!).
+Have regular staff meetings.
 Invite questions, and thank people for asking them.
 Give credit where credit is due.
 Inform people of how appreciated their work is on a regular basis, not just at review time.
 If you’re always talking to them, nothing will be a surprise, whether it’s praise or a pep talk about challenging situations.

 - Discipline isn’t bad.
 Many managers shy away from talking to employees about inconsistency.
 What they don’t take into account is that allowing employees to continue to perform poorly is guaranteeing they will be fired.
 Don’t look at it as discipline – look at it as coaching, or a discussion about their challenge areas.
 Everyone deserves the chance to fix a mistake.
 Hiding it from them doesn’t help you or them in the long run.